top of page

 Some reviewers have compared the success of this book to the Twilight series.
 The writing can be mediocre if a story works its way inside a person’s inner child and catches their imagination.
 Once that’s happened, you start seeing and imagining the world through the lens of the fantasy conceit and ideas at the heart of the book.
 This happened to me!

 For success on this scale, there needs to be a big enough audience whose inner child’s imagination can be captured.
 To do that, an idea needs to speak to a social group’s experience and the ideas they have about the world – the younger the better.
-The world this book creates was, in part, the world of my childhood, playing Nintendo and SEGA Master System games; playing arcade versions of Pac-Man at the local leisure centre.
+The world this book creates was, in part, the world of my childhood, playing Nintendo and SEGA Master System games; playing arcade versions of Pac Man at the local leisure centre.
 Because those experiences are so deeply buried yet not particularly examined, this world really came alive to me.
 And I suspect this will be true for many more people from my generation upwards in more Western environments.

 Other reviews: